LTS5/cfflib/doc/source/tutorial.rst

 How to use the Connectome File Format Library
 =============================================

-An example Connectome File Format Version 2.0 is provided on the `homepage <http://connectomeviewer.org/viewer/datasets>`_.
+.. note:: Example connectome files are provided in the GitHub repository `cffdata <http://github.com/LTS5/cffdata>`_.

 Import the library.
 Subsequently, we assume that this has been done::